Foereaper/DBCTool/README.md

     Options:

     -   `--name, -n`  : DBC file name without extension (optional), exports only this DBC.
+    -   `--force, -f` : Force export even if versioning is enabled (overrides the use_versioning option).

 ### Global options